Skip to content

 UAE National Day (Eid Al Etihad) is officially celebrated on December 2 and December 3 each year.

-With the anniversary fixed on December 2, any extension would be announced closer to the date.
+With the National Day anniversary fixed on December 2, any extension would be announced closer to the date.

-While several dates remain subject to moon sighting and official confirmation, current projections point to four long weekends in Dubai in 2026, including one extended six-day break around Eid Al Adha.
+While several dates remain subject to moon sighting and official confirmation, current projections point to four long weekends in Dubai in 2026, headlined by a potential six-day Eid Al Adha break.

-Residents are advised to keep an eye on official UAE announcements as holidays approach — but there’s no harm in starting to plan ahead.
+UAE residents are advised to monitor official government announcements as each holiday approaches — but there is no harm in starting to plan ahead now.